kyma-project/btp-manager/docs/user/02-10-usage.md

 title: Use BTP Manager to manage SAP BTP Service Operator
 ---

-You use BTP Manager to install or uninstall SAP BTP Service Operator.

 You can install SAP BTP Service Operator:
 <details>
 <summary>with a real BTP Manager Secret</summary>